MaruvkaLab/MSMuTect_4/README.md

 # Usage
 ## Locus File
 We strongly recommend using one of the precompiled locus files we have available.
-Please email k.avraham@technion.ac.il or yosi.maruvka@bfe.technion.ac.il to get access to them.
+For HG38, the following loci file is best: https://drive.google.com/file/d/1IiWVp1uPz00Daax8z4bP-XI2v_DQPGk7/view?usp=sharing For HG19, the following loci file is best: https://drive.google.com/file/d/1P9W6VBcpc1bfVXXTiyx9EldK2mbdGiv5/view?usp=sharing For other genome builds, please email us.
 They can be subsampled as desired as long as the order is maintained

 If want to use your own locus file, there are a couple of steps you must do: